RangiLyu/nanodet/README.md

 ****
 ## NEWS!!!
-Great thanks to nuhui, now you can try NanoDet running in web browser! 👉 https://nihui.github.io/ncnn-webassembly-nanodet/
+Great thanks to nihui, now you can try NanoDet running in web browser! 👉 https://nihui.github.io/ncnn-webassembly-nanodet/

 ****
 ## Benchmarks